cbrown5/cbrown5.github.io/_posts/2017-11-25-chasing-underwater-forests.md

 ![](/images/southern-right-whale.jpg)

-*A snorkeller watches a southern right whale that visited the Derwent estuary.*
+*A snorkeller watches a southern right whale that visited the Derwent estuary.
+Photo: Mick Brown*

 Controversy surrounded this particular whale, which made the front page of the local news paper.
 Many onlookers reported it seemed distressed as it was mobbed by swimmers, boats and jetskis.